nablarch/nablarch-document/en/application_framework/adaptors/lettuce_adaptor/redisstore_lettuce_adaptor.rst

 Since the original client class of ``CustomClusterRedisClient`` is ``LettuceClusterRedisClient`` , can override the component by defining it by the name ``lettuceClusterRedisClient`` .

 The configuration of the ``uriList`` property is the same as in the original ``redisstore-lettuce.xml`` .
-Even if you create a class that extends another client class, the property settings should be the same as in ``redisstore-lettuce.xml`` .
+If you create a class that extends another client class, the property settings should be the same as in ``redisstore-lettuce.xml`` .

 Now it is possible to monitor the topology updates.

 .. _redisstore_mechanism_to_decide_client:

-mechanism for determining the client class to use
+Mechanism for determining the client class to use
 -----------------------------------------------------------------------------------------------
 In the section :ref:`redisstore_redis_client_config_how_select_client` , we described how the client class to be used can be set using the Environment settings key ``nablarch.lettuce.clientType`` .
 In this section, will describe how the client class is determined and the details of the mechanism.